JoseGamaAUTTP/Kids-Cheering-Detector/README.md

 # [Kids Cheering Detector](https://pggamer2.github.io/Rickroll-Detector/)
 Detect any [KC SFX] in some seconds!

-*I had to check a lot of videos and callouts to make this.*.
+*I had to check a lot of videos and callouts to make this.*

 ## Q&A